KojoBailey/KojoBailey/README.md

 - 🔭 Working on videogame modding tools and API plugins, primarily for [*JoJo's Bizarre Adventure: All-Star Battle R*](https://jojomodding.miraheze.org/wiki/All-Star_Battle_R).
 - 🌱 Learning C++ for practical use, and x86 Assembly for reverse engineering specifically.
 - 🎮 Creating my own fangames and mods in Unity with C#.
-- 🤔 Exploring C# for frontend GUI so I can have C++ as my backend, useful for more accessible tools.
-- 🏫 Studying at the University of Liverpool for Computer Science BSc.
+- 🏫 Studying Haskell as part of my Computer Science BSc course.
 - 📫 Reach me via Discord `@kojobailey`.
 Better if you join [my Discord server](https://discord.gg/GEGbcRn) so we have a mutual.
 - ⚡ Fun fact: I have a [YouTube channel](https://www.youtube.com/@kojobailey) where I post a variety of content related to my projects!